Sleep hygiene: Assessment

-Assessing sleep hygiene is important to determine whether an individual has inadequate sleep hygiene disorder.
-The diagnostic assessment is usually conducted using clinical interview and supplemented by self-report questionnaires and sleep diaries, which are typically kept from one to two weeks, to record a representative sample data.
+Assessment of sleep hygiene includes a clinical interview and self-report questionnaires and sleep diaries, which are typically kept from one to two weeks, to record a representative sample data.
 There are also computerized assessments such as the Sleep-EVAL system, which can be employed in the diagnostic process.
 It features 1,543 possible questions automatically selected according to the individual's previous answers.

 Practice of sleep hygiene and knowledge of sleep hygiene practices can be assessed with measures such as the Sleep Hygiene Index, Sleep Hygiene Awareness and Practice Scale, or the Sleep Hygiene Self-Test.
-For younger individuals, sleep hygiene can be assessed by the Adolescent Sleep Hygiene Scale or the Children's Sleep Hygiene Scale.
+For younger individuals, sleep hygiene can be assessed by the Adolescent Sleep Hygiene Scale, the Children's Sleep Hygiene Scale, or Tayside children's sleep questionnaire.

 Recommendations

-Clinicians choose among recommendations for improving sleep quality for each individual and counselling is presented as a form of patient education.
+Clinicians choose among recommendations for improving sleep quality for each individual.

 Sleep schedule

+Awakening around the same time every morning and keeping a regular sleep schedule tends to improve sleep.

-One set of recommendations relates to the timing of sleep.
-For adults, getting less than 7–8 hours of sleep is associated with a number of physical and mental health deficits, and therefore a top sleep hygiene recommendation is allowing enough time for sleep.
-Clinicians will frequently advise that these hours of sleep be obtained at night instead of through napping, because while naps can be helpful after sleep deprivation, under normal conditions naps may be detrimental to nighttime sleep.
+Getting 7–8 hours of sleep can prevent various physical and mental health deficits, and therefore a top sleep hygiene recommendation is allowing enough time for sleep.
+Clinicians will frequently advise that these hours of sleep be obtained at night instead of through napping, because while naps can be helpful after sleep deprivation, in the longterm naps may be detrimental to nighttime sleep.
 Negative effects of napping on sleep and performance have been found to depend on duration and timing, with shorter midday naps being the least disruptive.
-There is also focus on the importance of awakening around the same time every morning and generally having a regular sleep schedule.